VictorAlbertos/RxGcm/README.md

 ```

 #### GcmReceiverUIForeground
 `GcmReceiverUIForeground` implementation will be called when a notification is received and the application is in the foreground.
-The implementation class must be an `Activity` or an `android.support.v4.app.Fragment`. `GcmReceiverUIForeground` exposes the `target()` method, which forces to the implementation class to return a string.
+The implementation class must be an `Activity` or an `android.support.v4.app.Fragment`. `GcmReceiverUIForeground` exposes a method called `target()`, which forces to the implementation class to return a string.

 RxGcm internally compares this string to the value of the rx_gcm_key_target node payload notification.
-If the current `Activity` or visible `Fragment` `target()` value matches with the one of rx_gcm_key_target node, the `isTarget()` method of the [ForegroundMessage](https://github.com/VictorAlbertos/RxGcm/blob/master/rx_gcm/src/main/java/rx_gcm/ForegroundMessage.java) class will return true, otherwise it will return false.
+If the current `Activity` or visible `Fragment` `target()` method value matches with the one of rx_gcm_key_target node, the `isTarget()` method of the [ForegroundMessage](https://github.com/VictorAlbertos/RxGcm/blob/master/rx_gcm/src/main/java/rx_gcm/ForegroundMessage.java) class will return true, otherwise it will return false.

 ```java
 public class ActivityIssue extends Activity implements GcmReceiverUIForeground {